realadammatthew/humbleberger/src/copy/what-must-i-do-to-be-saved.md

 # What Must I Do to Be Saved?
-Trust in Yeshua

 ## The Messiah’s Finished Work Secures Eternal Life